In Paris without tourists, LVMH unveils Samaritaine store revamp

-PARIS, June 21 (Reuters) - Luxury goods group LVMH (LVMH.PA) unveiled on Monday the revamped La Samaritaine, a 150-year-old department store designed to help it grab a greater slice of tourist spending once pandemic travel curbs are eased.
+PARIS (Reuters) - Luxury goods group LVMH unveiled on Monday the revamped La Samaritaine, a 150-year-old department store designed to help it grab a greater slice of tourist spending once pandemic travel curbs are eased.

 After a seven-year makeover, the historic store will reopen to the public on June 23 and rival the likes of Galeries Lafayette, housing a hotel, restaurants and shops.
 Its reopening, originally scheduled for last year, was delayed by the coronavirus emergency.